 - A lemon for refreshing hot lemon water in the morning

 - A mix of herbal teas because i’m addicted to them

 - Cinnamon, turmeric and Himalayan pink salt for flavouring food and balancing my insides

 - Greens powder because you can never eat enough greenery

 - Strong smelling foods

-- For some reason it goes mushy and smells extremely fishy.
+- Salmon (from experience I can tell you it goes mushy and smells extremely fishy).

-- The leaves go rancid, like wet mush.
+- Salads.
+The leaves go rancid with in hours of take off, it’ll be like wet mush.

-- You need hydration all the way so its waters all round.
+- Alcohol.
+You need hydration all the way so its waters all round.

 I think that’s everything.
 Right I need to go sort out my hand luggage and breathe.
 My stress levels are astronomical right now; “what have I forgotten?” “what if all my food is confiscated?”
 “What if I lose my family and end up alone in Siria?”